amitkumar2283/edureka_ib2bs/README.md

 # edureka_ib2bs
-this is a demo repository
+this is a demo repository for IB2BS